awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-walkthrough.md

 ## Step 2: Install and Configure the AWS CLI<a name="registered-instances-register-walkthrough-cli"></a>

-The key part of the registration process is handled by the `aws opsworks register` AWS CLI command\.
-Before you register your first instance, install a current version of the AWS CLI or update your existing version\.
+Registration is performed by the `aws opsworks register` AWS CLI command\.
+Before you register your first instance, you must be running version 1\.16\.180 of the AWS CLI or newer\.
 The installation details depend on your workstation's operating system\.
-See [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) for installation steps\.
+For more information about installing the AWS CLI, see [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
+To check the version of the AWS CLI that you are running, enter `aws --version` in a shell session\.

+We strongly recommend that you do not skip this step, even if you are already running the AWS CLI on your workstation\.
+Using the most current release of the AWS CLI is a security best practice\.

 You must provide `register` with a set of AWS credentials that have appropriate permissions\.
 The recommended way to do this—so that you avoid installing credentials directly on an instance—is to register instances that are launched with an instance profile, and then add the `--use-instance-profile` switch to your `register` command\.
 If you are getting credentials from an instance profile, skip to [Step 3: Register the Instance with the EC2Register Stack](#registered-instances-register-walkthrough-register) in this topic\.
 However, if your instance was not launched with an instance profile, you can create an IAM user\.
 The following procedure creates a new IAM user with appropriate permissions, installing the user's credentials on the workstation, and then passing those credentials to `register`\.